Stay Focused: Avoid Distracted Driving

 The Dangerous Impact of Distracted Driving

 The consequences of distracted driving can be severe and long-lasting.
 Motor vehicle crashes can be life-threatening and traumatic for everyone involved, whether there is a personal injury.
 Of course, the most significant risk of a collision is that it can result in serious injuries, disabilities or even fatalities.
-In fact, according to a National Safety Council (NSC) analysis of NHTSA data, it’s estimated that each year, an average of 3,142 preventable deaths occur due to driver distraction.
+In fact, according to the latest data from an NSC analysis of NHTSA data, 3,275 preventable deaths occurred due to driver distraction in 2023.

 For employers, there are additional consequences to distracted driving.
 If one of your employees is involved in a distracted driving accident while on the job, your company could face a damaged reputation, legal liabilities and increased insurance premiums.
 Furthermore, if the employee is responsible for injuring others, your company may be held liable for the resulting damages.